 To receive less national advertising mail, the Direct Mail Association has a program called DMAchoice.
 To register, click on "Get Started."
 The organization will charge $1.00 to place your name and home address in a "do-not-mail" file for three years.
 TrustedID is a great way to cut down on unwanted catalogs that show up in your mailbox.
 Click on www.catalogchoice.org to find out more information.

-Household Hazardous Waste Your Solid Waste District sponsors two collections annually (on the second Saturday in May and in September) for the collection and safe disposal of HHW.
+Household Hazardous Waste Your Solid Waste District sponsors four collections annually (on the second and third Saturdays in May and in September) for the collection and safe disposal of HHW.
 Residents and businesses from all member towns may participate.
 Businesses will be charged a fee and must pre-register.
 No pre-registration required for residents.
 Call 674-9235 for more info.

 What to bring: Most substances with labels that say: Caustic, Toxic, Corrosive, Poison, Flammable, Warning